Types of Child Sexual Abuse

 [Trigger Warning: The following content contains information on sexual and physical violence which some readers may find disturbing.]

-A person commits sexual assault on a child if they1:
+A person commits sexual assault on a child if they(( Section 7, The Protection of Children from Sexual Offences Act, 2012.)):

 • Touch a child with a sexual intent.
 This includes touching the child’s vagina, penis, anus, breast etc.